 Dragon Hill (Cerro Dragon) Located on Isla Santa Cruz, Dragon Hill, or "Cerro Dragon," is named after its population of land iguanas.
 The site offers a beautiful view of the landscape and two small brackish lagoons where flamingos and other shore birds occasionally feed.
-Along the trail, we'll cross a beautiful "white forest" of Palo Santo (incense) trees and Galapagos cotton plants.
-Excursion options: Walk and swim.
+Along the trail, cross a beautiful white forest of Palo Santo (incense) trees and Galapagos cotton plants.
+Excursion options: long walk or shorter walk.

 Rabida Island (Isla Rabida) Also known as Jervis Island, is a small island south of Santiago, and best known for its red sand and eroded volcanic landscape.
 The high amount of iron contained in the lava at Rabida give a distinctive red color to the sand of its beach.
 Flamingos and white-cheeked pintail ducks live in a salt water lagoon close to the beach, where brown pelicans and boobies have built their nests.
 Nine species of finches have been reported in this island.

 A nesting colony of pelicans makes its home here, along with sea lions and some seabirds.
 Snorkeling along the rocks at the east end of the beach may reveal many of the reef fish common to these waters, and the ever-present sea lions.